fan123199/v2ex-simple/README.md

 ## status

-The project would be less feature update, but you have any issue, I'd like to help you.
+The project would will be less feature update, only bug fixed.
+But you have any issue, I'd like to help you.

 [![Build Status](https://travis-ci.org/fan123199/v2ex-simple.svg?branch=master)](https://travis-ci.org/fan123199/v2ex-simple)